pgupta56/docs/docs/k8s/core-concepts.md

 apiVersion: v1 #K8s API version (mandatory)
 kind: Pod #K8s object type. (mandatory)   Note: Rather use Deployment and StatefulSet for Production deployment
 metadata:
-  name: hello-world #Name of the Pod (mandatory)  This will be displayed via `kcs get pods`
+  name: hello-world #Name of the Pod (mandatory)  This will be displayed via `kubectl get pods`
   labels: #Custom open ended labels/tagging.
 Note: While defining Service these will be used as selectors
     app: hello-world
     owner: digital-marketing